Angphurba/Java/README.md

 # Temperature Conversion

-Converts Temperature from C to F and F to C
+Converts temperature from C to F and F to C